Anodizing is a popular manufacturing technique used to apply a coat of finishing layer on a metal surface.

 A copper-aluminum anodized bronze possesses many favorable properties that make it useful for various applications.

-The anodic layer you get by anodizing bronze is about 0.2 - 8 mm thick, with a smooth and shiny texture.
+In case of bronze, the anodizing thickness is about 0.2 - 8 mm thick, with a smooth and shiny texture.

 |Malleable||Makes it easily machinable|